alsprogrammer/aaeon_up_board_setup/README.md

 Install Ubuntu 18.04 on your Up Board (follow the typical instructions).

 Change the *fabric.yaml* file (set the user name for the Ubuntu you just installed on your Up Board)

+If fabric 2.5.0 in not installed on your computer, you may run the command

+    sudo python3 -m pip install -r requirements.txt

 Then run the script